 - Worsening symptoms

 Symptoms most in-line with Coronavirus:

 - Shortness of breath

 - History of travel

 - Exposure to public spaces and infected individuals

 Symptoms and risks may vary from person to person.
-Always check with a doctor, or complete our questionnaire if you believe you or someone you know is experiencing COVID-19 symptoms.
+Always check with a doctor if you believe you or someone you know is experiencing COVID-19 symptoms.

 The CDC has reported that more cases will likely appear throughout the United States in the upcoming months.
 There is no available vaccine yet, but the work is underway.
 The flu shot will not prevent this virus either, since this virus is a different strain than the seasonal flu.